 Your dentist can suggest other procedures such as professional beaching.
 This needs beaching products or more powerful tooth whitening products.

 You shouldn’t use whitening toothpaste if your teeth are sensitive or you have receding gums.
 You may feel discomfort and develop more sensitivity if you use it in these conditions.

 Even if you use this toothpaste, don’t use it for a long time.
 It can develop tooth sensitivity, as its abrasives can scratch the enamel.
 Increasing scratches can weaken the teeth and increase staining.
 This may also cause tooth decay.

 Using toothpaste doesn’t mean you don’t need professional dental cleaning after the removal of braces, as it has a limited effect on stain removal.

-Is it necessary to use it?
+Is whitening toothpaste necessary to use with braces?

 No, it’s not necessary to use whitening toothpaste while wearing braces.
-Actually it’s better to use fluoride toothpaste with braces, as fluoride can prevent bacterial action, control plaque accumulation, and prevent staining or tooth decay.
+Actually, it’s better to use fluoride toothpaste with braces, as fluoride can prevent bacterial action, control plaque accumulation, and prevent staining or tooth decay.